adafruit/circuitpython-org/_board/lolin_c3_mini.md

 in the antenna circuitry which cannot be compensated for in software.
 V2.1 replaces the PCB trace antenna with a small ceramic antenna and the status LED on GPIO7 is replaced by a WS2812B RGB addressable LED.

+Using pre-8.0.0-beta6 builds on a v2.1 board or post-8.0.0-beta6 builds on a 1.0 board will not result in proper status LED operation.

 V1.0 boards need set WIFI Tx Power to 8.5dBm in order to use WIFI.

 `wifi.radio.tx_power = 8.5`